-Roaming charges on cell phones abroad can be exorbitantly priced if you use your home network.
-You may find a very high cell phone bill upon your return – even just for sending and receiving SMS text messages.
+Roaming charges on cell phones abroad can be exorbitant if using a home network.
+One may find a very high cell phone bill after a trip – even just for sending and receiving SMS text messages.
+Even if you visit a website for just a brief period your provider often charges you the maximum megabyte usage which can be very pricey.
 Be sure to disable “data roaming” on your phone.
-Even if you visit a website for just a brief period your provider often charges you the maximum megabyte usage which is often around 13 euro.

 The way to avoid these roaming charges is to unlock your phone or use a phone that is already unlocked.
-Often phone shops will be able to unlock it for you while abroad.
-You can then purchase a local SIM card in the country you are in.
+Contact your cell phone provider about getting your phone unlocked (often it can be done through their website using your account number or phone number).
+Sometimes phone shops will be able to unlock it for you while abroad.
+Then purchase a local SIM card in the country you are in – most easily done in airports after arriving in Europe.
 This will be much cheaper than paying the roaming charges to your home provider.

 Most of the phone cards will have a creased corner.
 This will need to be bent and removed before you can use the card.
 This is something that if not done (personal experience) will cause you much anguish and frustration when trying to use the phone.
 When entering the card into the thin slot in the phone – insert the card with the long rectangular strip facing up.

 If you are not sure of a country code, from a public phone dial “12” to talk to the operator.
-Also visit: www.gsma.com/gsma-europe for more information.
 The following chart lists several common “country codes”.